 World Savings Day is an event created to increase the public’s awareness of the importance of savings both for modern economies and for individuals alike.
-The main topics are focused on the importance of savings in the global economy and how every depositor contributes to its development.
+Savings is important in the global economy and every depositor contributes to its development.

 The World Savings Day was established on October 31, 1924, during the 1st International Savings Bank Congress (World Society of Savings Banks) in Milano, Italy.
 The Italian Professor Filippo Ravizza declared this day the "International Saving Day" on the last day of the congress.

 World Savings Day or World Thrift Day was established to inform people all around the world about the idea of saving their money in a bank rather than keeping it under their mattress.